 Prior to this, Robin worked in quants and equity research at Citigroup and Berenberg.
 He has a Master's degree in Chemical & Energy Engineering from the University of Birmingham.

-Natasha was previously Head of Corporate Affairs at SWIFT, the global provider of secure financial messaging services, leading SWIFT’s global communications, government affairs, public policy and regulatory functions from 2012-2019.
+Natasha is the co-author of The Pay Off, how changing the way we pay changes everything.
+The former Head of Corporate Affairs at SWIFT, the global provider of secure financial messaging services, she led SWIFT’s global communications, government affairs, public policy and regulatory functions from 2012-2019.
 She joined Swift from LCH.Clearnet, the UK-based clearing house, where she served as Head of Public Affairs.

 Natasha previously worked as a journalist for 10 years, specialising in financial regulation, market structures and complex financial instruments.
 Prior to that she worked in the Derivatives, Repo, Government Bond and Swap markets in Madrid and London.